 Hoos Connected was inspired by The Connection Project (TCP) and intends to create a greater community of openness and connection at the University of Virginia.
-Hoos Connected groups consist of 6-12 first-year and/or transfer students and two upperclassmen or graduate student facilitators.
+Hoos Connected groups consist of 6-10 group members of the same year and two upperclassmen or graduate student facilitators.
 These groups meet once a week for about an hour to discuss a range of topics related to what brings people together, what keeps them apart, and how these dynamics manifest in UVa culture.
 Our mission is to show students that nearly everyone experiences difficulties, especially during the transition to college, and that it is okay to talk about such topics.
 As a result of these conversations, we hope that group members walk away with the tools needed to talk productively with their peers about difficult topics and form stronger, deeper connections with one another.

 Starting in Fall 2018 we began assessing the program's efficacy using pre-, post-, and follow-up questionnaires.
 We are continuing to collect data as the program grows and are excited to share what we find in the coming years.